Turkeys at Christmas

 Some turkeys say, hmm, let’s just stay, we don’t know what the new place will be like.

 I have a message for each of those.

 You are not a turkey.

 You are chicken.

-Tags100 words 150 words australia bute butterfly california canada challenge christmas clyde croissant dover dumbarton dumbo edinburgh elvis ephemeral fiction flash fiction football France friday fictioneers giraffe glasgow haibun haibun thinking haiku heartache heartbreak humour ice cream italy la med loch lomond london love Līgo Haībun Challenge mammoth marseille mediterranean oregon pachyderm paradise Paris peanuts photo challenge photo fiction poem poetry portland provence puff the magic dragon rain rhyme rhymes river clyde robert burns san francisco scotland scottish independence short story soccer south africa spring springtime summer Sunday Photo Fiction Tour de France unicorn usa vancouver venice vincent washington yes is the word
+Tags100 words 150 words Alps australia butterfly canada challenge christmas clyde croissant edinburgh elvis ephemeral flash fiction France friday fictioneers ghosts giraffe glasgow haibun haibun thinking haiku happy new year heartache heartbreak humour ice cream italy la med loch lomond lost love love Līgo Haībun Challenge mammoth marseille mediterranean medville memories mermaid metaphor oregon pachyderm paradise Paris peanuts phil burns photo challenge photo fiction poem poetry portland provence puff the magic dragon rainbow rhyme rhymes robert burns rock n roll san francisco santa scotland scottish independence short story soccer south africa springtime summer Sunday Photo Fiction unicorn usa vancouver venice vincent washington yes is the word